-References for Additional Information:
+References for Additional Information

-- Industrial and Commercial BMP Documents: BMPs written for industrial, commercial, and institutional customers are a fantastic resource for recommendations on how ICI processes should be implemented.
-Review these BMPs while reviewing participants' applications to help determine how effective the change in technology will be at saving water. - a.
-Consider that technology advances may result in outdated metrics within BMP documents.
-Before accepting a water savings estimate or metric for standard usage, review the current market within the industry being considered.
+Industrial and commercial BMP documents: BMPs written for industrial, commercial, and institutional customers are a fantastic resource for recommendations on how ICI processes should be implemented.
+Review these BMPs while reviewing participants' applications to help determine how effective the change in technology will be at saving water.

+Consider that advances in technology may result in outdated metrics within BMP documents.
+Before accepting a water-savings estimate or metric for standard usage, review the current market within the industry being considered.
 For example, if the proposed project is a commercial washing machine, check to determine what equipment competitors are using and request specifications from several vendors of similar equipment.